-Biomass has been estimated for two sites in the Marlborough Sounds with a stratified random survey using a hydraulic dredge.
+Biomass has been estimated for two sites in the Marlborough Sounds (Cloudy Bay by Cranfield et al 1994b and White et al 2015) and Clifford Bay (by Michael et al 1994)) with a stratified random survey using a hydraulic dredge.
 Estimates are shown in Table 3.